 Section 145 of the Delaware General Corporation Law provides for the indemnification of officers, directors, and other corporate agents in terms sufficiently broad to indemnify such persons under certain circumstances for liabilities (including reimbursement for expenses incurred) arising under the Securities Act of 1933, as amended (the "Securities Act").
-Article IX of the Registrant's proposed Amended and Restated Certificate of Incorporation (Exhibit 3.2 hereto) and Article IX of the Registrant's proposed Amended and Restated Bylaws (Exhibit 3.4 hereto), both of which will become effective upon the consummation of the Registrant's anticipated reincorporation into Delaware, provide for indemnification of the Registrant's directors, officers, employees, and other agents to the extent and under the circumstances permitted by the Delaware General Corporation Law.
+Article IX of the Registrant's proposed Amended and Restated Certificate of Incorporation (Exhibit 3.2 hereto) and Article IX of the Registrant's proposed Amended and Restated Bylaws (Exhibit 3.4 hereto), both of which will become effective upon the consummation of this offering, provide for indemnification of the Registrant's directors, officers, employees, and other agents to the extent and under the circumstances permitted by the Delaware General Corporation Law.
 The Registrant intends to purchase directors' and officers' insurance and to enter into agreements with its directors and officers that will require the Registrant, among other things, to indemnify them against certain liabilities that may arise by reason of their status or service as director or officers to the fullest extent not prohibited by law.
-The Underwriting Agreement (Exhibit 1.1 hereto) provides for indemnification by the Underwriters of the Registrant, its directors and officers, and by the Registrant of the Underwriters, for certain liabilities including liabilities arising under the Securities Act and affords certain rights of contribution with respect thereto.
-The version of our Bylaws in effect prior to our anticipated reincorporation is California law, which could apply to actions taken by our directors and officers during the time that our state of incorporation is California.
+The Underwriting Agreement (Exhibit 1.1 hereto) provides for indemnification by the Underwriters of the Registrant, its directors and officers, and by the Registrant of the Underwriters, for certain liabilities, including liabilities arising under the Securities Act and affords certain rights of contribution with respect thereto.
+The version of our Bylaws in effect prior to our anticipated reincorporation requires us to indemnify our directors and officers to the fullest extent permitted under California law, which could apply to actions taken by our directors and officers during the time that our state of incorporation is California.